hendrikmaus/blog/content/setup-nixos-on-a-raspberry-pi/index.md

 NixOS is readily available on the Raspberry Pi.
 The project offers official support for the Pi 3, however the community provides access to an impressive [list of single board computers](https://nixos.wiki/wiki/NixOS_on_ARM#Community_supported_devices) to install NixOS onto.

 I am very pleased with how easy this process was and am excited to start tinkering with this in the homelab.

+---

+## Updates

+- `2021-07-03` I published [How to Update NixOS](@/update-nixos/index.md) and found out that it broke the setup on Raspberry Pi, if the kernel is not pinned to 5.4; I updated the above `/etc/nixos/configuration.nix` to reflect the change for kernel pinning